 • Indoor air quality assessment using up to 3 types of monitors:

-1. An indoor air quality (IAQ) monitor will measure levels of chemicals that can affect lung health such as carbon dioxide and nitrogen dioxide, as well as relative humidity and the temperature in the home.
+1. An indoor air quality (IAQ) monitor will measure levels of chemicals that can affect lung health such as carbon dioxide and small airborne particles (PM2.5), as well as relative humidity and the temperature in the home.

 Learn more about Housing Conditions and Indoor Air Quality.